mahendra-shinde/oracle-sql-23ai/installation/sample-hr-schema.md

 5. **For Rest of the prompts, just press ENTER each time**

+6.  **To Verify if Oracle Transaction Listner is working, try below command in command prompt:**
+    `lsnrctl status`

 6.  **After Installation is Over, connect using SQL Developer**

 	```ini